wzh99/IRL/README.md

 ### Aggressive DCE

 Take an aggressive approach to Dead Code Elimination.
 It only keep instructions that contribute to the returned result, and remove the rest.
 Note that this may alter the runtime behavior of a function.
-Implementation at [`opt::adce::AdceOpt`](src/opt/adce.rs).
+See [`opt::adce::AdceOpt`](src/opt/adce.rs).

 ### Copy Propagation

 Replace later uses of copied values with their original ones.
 Can serve as a subroutine for other optimizations.
-Implementation at [`opt::simple::CopyProp`](src/opt/simple.rs).
+See [`opt::copy::CopyProp`](src/opt/copy.rs).

 Other optimizations will be added to this project successively.